jstetich/Portland_Cruise_Ships/Analysis/Analysis_Cruise_Ship_Data.md

 So, the two strongest clusters are for ships under 350 feet, with typically under 500 passengers, and over 900 feet with over about 1500

-Lets look at a cross tab like that.
+Lets look at a cross tab to roughly optimize classifications.

 ``` r
 loacat = cut(the_data$loa, breaks = c(0, 350, 900, 5000), labels = c("Small", "Medium", "Large"))